DSP Labs

 If you have any of the source files open on SW4STM32, they should update automatically according to any settings you changed from CubeMX.
 This is why you should not enter any code outside of the USER CODE BEGIN and USER CODE END comments as it could be replaced by the new configuration code.

-With the peripherals and initialization code updated, we can proceed to wiring the breakout boards!
+With the peripherals and initialization code updated, we can proceed to !